OlofssonFredrik/VS-Code-Setup/README.md

 ## Other good to know

-Sync VS Code with Github
+Sync VS Code with Github to keep extensions(?) and settings

 Enable push protection on your repo